tidyverse/tidyverse.org/content/blog/infer-1-0-0/index.md

 </div>

-Note that the function returns the model coefficients as `estimate` rather than their associated `t`-statistics as `stat`.
+Note that the function returns the model coefficients as `estimate` rather than their associated $t$-statistics as `stat`.

 If passed a [`generate()`](https://infer.tidymodels.org/reference/generate.html)d object, the model will be fitted to each replicate.